Venture into the wilds to defeat the gargantuan Keepers, raid the twelve forbidden temples, and steal their ancient secrets

 . . .it's so tragic that mainstream gaming has forgotten about procedural play.
 It used to be the standard that any common but even moderately complicated activities at the table would have a designated procedure to follow in the rules so you can make sure that you're following all the rules in the way you should be.
 D&D 5E has tons of rules for wilderness adventuring, but they're split up across several books and several chapters within each book and aren't laid out for actual "use at the table" purposes, and there's no guidelines about how they all "fit together."
 All it would take is a solid procedure that connects it all and suddenly those rules would actually be usable.

-The purpose of this section is to explain how I will run the game, particularly wilderness exploration, combat, and dungeon crawling.
+The purpose of this sections, and the ones to follow, is to explain how I will run the game, particularly wilderness exploration, combat, and dungeon crawling.
 You don't need to read any of this, but if you do, it should give you some hints about how to play the game more strategically.
 Wilderness exploration is a big part of this campaign, and I've created some procedures to actually make a game out of it, rather than just hand-waving you through the journey.
 Almost everything you see below is RAW D&D. It looks like a lot of new sub-systems and rules, but it's really just a concrete implementation of dnd's loose rules.
 My intent with these subsystems is to create a game that uses as much of the player's handbook as possible (skills, oft overlooked spells like "purify food and drink", tool proficiencies, etc.).

 Your wilderness adventure will be played out one day at a time.
 There are a few props needed including: